 What do you want to do with your life?
 What do you want to become ?
 Take stock of yourself.
 List your assets and your shortcomings.
 Chart a course.

-When’s the last time you asked yourself, “What am I gonna be when I grow up?”
+When’s the last time you asked yourself, “What am I gonna do when I grow up?”
 Perhaps it’s time.

 Focus on yourself.
 Avoid group identity in your search for meaning.
 We are all islands of consciousness.
 We are defined by the virtues and values we embrace, not our race, nor our gender, nor any other unearned qualities.
 Black leaders and community organizers are quick to urge, “Organize, organize, organize !”
 Organizing via the political process is what people do who lack marketable skills in the productive sector.